-How many Regular Staff work in this facility?

-How many Casual Staff work in this facility?

-Please list staff affected and with which symptomsForm completed by: as of\\\\\(date) Updated on; (date)
+STAFF INFORMATION (including volunteers) How many Regular Staff_work in this facility?
+Name of Facility How many Casual Staff work in this facility?
+Please list staff affected and with which sym ptomsForm completed by: as of (date) Updated on; (date) (data)